About the Calculator

 -

-- Safety & Handling: Correct weight distribution improves braking, stability, and steering.
+- Safety and handling: Better weight distribution improves stability, braking and control.

 Supported 4WD Platforms

-Stop guessing with generic calculators.
-Project GVM includes pre-loaded chassis data, axle limits, and kerb weights for Australia's most popular touring vehicles.
+Project GVM includes pre-loaded data for many of Australia’s most popular touring and towing vehicles.

 Toyota